alexanderwe/the-traveler/README.md

 ### Get a character for an PSN Account

 Here all character specific components are queried.
-You can either use normal strings or use the integrated enums for a better naming.
+You can either use normal strings or use the integrated enums.

 _Query:_
 ```